-This article will examine the kubinka test on the Tiger II tank.
+This article will examine the Soviet tests on the Tiger II tank.
 Or more specifically, how it was portrayed by a spin doctor named TankArchives.
 This notorious individual has made a career out of interpreting Soviet military reports and memorandums dating from world war 2.
 He has a long track record of distorting evidence and making dishonest claims, as part of an agenda to change public perception of the Nazi-Soviet war.
 It has always been an uphill battle for TankArchives, given the poor performance of the Red Army against the German Heer.
 Even though they were eventually able to win the war (with the help of Britain and America), the Soviets were consistently outperformed by their enemy on the tactical level.
-TankArchives interpretation of the Tiger II test is one of the more impressive displays of dishonesty that have appeared on his blog.
+Like many milbloggers, TankArchives has a fetish for pairwise comparisons of weaponry that are rather myopic in nature.

 TankArchives wants you to think the 122mm